 Venture Arctic, 2007

-Writer & Colorist "Of Ash and Snow" in the forthcoming comics collection Relational Constellation: An Indigenous Love Comics Collection with writing and colors by Elizabeth LaPensée and inks by Mitchell Bercier is a romance about two Michif who cross paths during the peak and collapse of logging industry in the early 1900's.
+Writer & Colorist "Of Ash and Snow" in Sovereign Traces Volume 2: Relational Constellation (MSU Press and Native Realities Press) with writing and colors by Elizabeth LaPensée and inks by Mitchell Bercier is a romance about two Métis who cross paths during the peak and collapse of logging industry in the early 1900's.

-Writer Written by Elizabeth LaPensée with art by Richard Pace, "They Who Walk As Lightning" in MOONSHOT: The Indigenous Comics Collection Volume 2 highlights a young woman who returns to thunderbird teachings as she works alongside her family to face the impact of toxic spills in their community.
+Writer Written by Elizabeth LaPensée with art by Richard Pace, "They Who Walk As Lightning" in MOONSHOT: The Indigenous Comics Collection Volume 2 (AH Comics) highlights a young woman who returns to thunderbird teachings as she works alongside her family to face the impact of toxic spills in their community.
+Bronze Medal for "Best Graphic Novel - Drama" at the 2018 Independent Publisher's Awards.
+"Best Anthology" at the 2018 Joe Shuster Awards.

 Deer Woman: A Vignette, 2015

-Writer Deer Woman: A Vignette, edited by Allie Vasquez and written by Elizabeth LaPensée featuring art by Jonathan Thunder, tells Deer Woman's side of the story while passing on self-defense teachings in support of Arming Sisters.
-Winner of the Awesome Foundation Portland's Peoples' Choice Award.
+Writer Deer Woman: A Vignette, which later grew into Deer Woman: An Anthology(Native Realities Press 2017), tells Deer Woman's side of the story while passing on self-defense teachings in support of Arming Sisters.
+Written by Elizabeth LaPensée, edited by Allie Vasquez, and illustrated by Jonathan Thunder.
+Awesome Foundation Portland's Peoples' Choice Award.

 The Observing, 2015

-Writer Written by Elizabeth LaPensée for MOONSHOT: The Indigenous Comics Collectionwith art by GMB Chomichuk, "The Observing"retells a historical story of an unexpected encounter while hunting.
+Writer Written by Elizabeth LaPensée for MOONSHOT: The Indigenous Comics Collection(AH Comics) with art by GMB Chomichuk, "The Observing"retells a historical story of an unexpected encounter while hunting.
 Bronze Medal for “Best Graphic Novel” at the 20th Annual Independent Publisher’s Awards.
 Named "The Best Book of 2015" by the School Library Journal.

 Copper Heart, 2015